Rembrandt (crater): Age and formation

 The data available on the crater indicate that Rembrandt is one of the youngest giant impact features on Mercury.
 Its age is roughly the same as that of Caloris.
-The basin probably formed near the end of the Late Heavy Bombardment of the inner Solar System about 3.9 billion year ago.
+The basin probably formed near the end of the Late Heavy Bombardment of the inner Solar System about 3.9 billion years ago.
 The impact had excavated material from the lower part of the crust leading to the formation of the dark and relatively blue impact ejecta, which surrounds Rembrandt.
 The thinning of the crust, which resulted from the impact, stimulated effusive volcanic activity.
 Light-colored lavas filled the inner part of Rembrandt causing it to subside, which led to the contraction of the basin's floor and formation of wrinkle ridges.
-The later floor uplift, which causes are not known, led to the extension and formation of troughs.
+The later floor uplift, the cause of which is not known, led to the extension and formation of troughs.

 The latest episode of tectonic activity led to the formation of the lobate scarp, which actually runs tangentially to the ring of wrinkle ridges.
 This indicates that the ring, which may correspond to a buried interior basin ring, influenced the scarp formation.
 After that, the internal activity probably ended, and the surface was shaped only by relatively infrequent impacts.